mbleron/ExcelGen/README.md

 `${PSTART}-${PSTOP}` will be expanded to `1-1000`, `1001-2000`, `2001-3000`, etc. assuming a page size of 1000 rows.

 Table positioning may be absolute in the owning sheet, or relative to another table.
-For the former method, row and column offsets correspond to row and column (1-based) indices respectively, and for the latter, offsets are 0-based from one the four anchor table corner:
+For the former method, row and column offsets correspond to row and column (1-based) indices respectively, and for the latter, offsets are 0-based from one the four anchor table corners:

 ![relativePositioning](./resources/relativePositioning.png)

-In this example, the absolute position (row, column) of Cell1 is (7, 5), while relative positions from Table1 corners are
+In this example, the absolute position (row, column) of Cell1 is (7, 5), while relative positions from Table1 corners are:

 TOP_LEFT: (4, 3)
 TOP_RIGHT: (4, 1)
 BOTTOM_RIGHT: (2, 1)
 BOTTOM_LEFT: (2, 3)

 ---
 ### putCell procedure